-This may be relevant to you if you take any of the following medications:
+The following leaflets may be relevant to you if you take any of the medications on this page:

 Biologic agents, such as: